crimethinc/website/README.md

 Your heart is as free as the air you breathe. <br>
 The ground you stand on is liberated territory.

-In legal text, **Magazine, A CrimethInc. production** is dedicated to the public domain using Creative Commons -- CC0 1.0 Universal.
+In legal text, **CrimethInc. website** is dedicated to the public domain using Creative Commons -- CC0 1.0 Universal.

 [http://creativecommons.org/publicdomain/zero/1.0](http://creativecommons.org/publicdomain/zero/1.0 "Creative Commons &mdash; CC0 1.0 Universal")